Header Coldwell Banker Realty Logo 2020

 Understanding the upfront fees – the appraisal fee will be an upfront fee.
 The inspections (depends on the area) are often steered by the buyer side with a few exceptions in Northern California for country properties where you sometimes see septic and water tests on the seller.
 A delay on coordinating any inspections once you’re in escrow (while being mindful of when your inspection period starts and your contingency of purchase form are critical here).
 If you do not need to start inspections because of the way the COP form (see above) is marked – be mindful of this …

 • Do not wait to order your appraisal or hold off inspections – your delay as a buyer can be self-sabotage and risk a seller issuing a “notice to perform” if you do not hold to your contractual obligation.
-There will only be so much your lender or agent can do to protect you, if an appraisal review runs late or there isn’t anyone to have race out to an inspection same day past your contingency period.
+There will only be so much your lender or agent can do to protect you, if an appraisal review runs late or an inspector can’t accommodate a last minute request, you might be fine and be granted an extension to your contingency period, or you might get a notice to perform and potentially be kicked out of contract.

 • Warning: Contractors and inspectors can be booked out for a week or two, particularly for specialty items, or any testing involved.
-Some may be free for a bid, but some may be a fee (and a fee that is worth the cost for your review – there may not be any recourse after close of sale).
+Some may be free for a bid, but some may cost to you at a cost / fee.
+This is not the time to be cheap and pass over an inspection which can potentially save you from a costly mistake.

-Seller Occupancy After Closing – Negotiate this Upfront when you’re a seller.
-Delays can happen on files.
-It happens, even on the most perfect of files monitored.
+Seller Occupancy After Closing – this has to be negotiated up front during the counter phase and we always suggest a few weeks at least to try and mitigate any delayed closing on any side of the deal(s).
+It can happen, even on the most perfect of files monitored.
 There are numerous bodies behind the scenes on loan and this can affect your closing.
 Along with TRID – be aware of this as a buyer.
 TRID can delay you alone (see #3 above, last bullet).

-• Most lenders will not allow over 60 days of occupancy by seller after closing, and most buyers aren’t the biggest fans of much of anything past 30 days (if any at all)
+• Most lenders will not allow over 59 days of occupancy by seller after closing, and most buyers aren’t the biggest fans of much of anything past 29 days (if any at all)

 Sometimes it’s best to take the credit and sometimes it’s important to wait to see request for repairs executed before close of escrow (COE).
 It depends on the scenario what’s the right route.